DarkForte/darkforte.github.io/_pages/aboutme.md

 When I was an undergraduate, I participated in ACM-ICPC for three years and won several silver medals in regional contests, including the EC-Final round held in China.

-I spent my last year doing internship in Microsoft Research Asia.
+I spent my last year in undergraduate doing internship in Microsoft Research Asia.
 I took responsibility for a research project called "BigIn4", which is the backend of [Quick Insights](https://powerbi.microsoft.com/en-us/documentation/powerbi-service-auto-insights/) feature in Microsoft Power BI.
 I learned a lot about big data processing and Hadoop and Spark framework there.
 The system is successfully demonstrated on the TAB meeting and TechFest in Microsoft.
 At the end of my internship, I was awarded the "Star of Tomorrow" title for excellent performance.

 I wish I could become an excellent technical leader and build stable as well as clever systems in the future.